ATDevs-Team/Nucleares-Save-Modder/tested_versions.md

 ---
 # Partially working
 ---
-- **Nucleares V2.2.25.217**: Tested with the latest version of the mod tool, partially working.
-The mod tool itself is why it doesn't fully work, and this will probably be fixed as of save mod tool version V0.0.4-beta pre-release.
+- **Nucleares V2.2.25.217**: Tested with the latest version of the save mod tool, partially working.
+The save mod tool itself is why it doesn't fully work, and this will probably be fixed as of save mod tool version V0.0.4-beta pre-release.
 ---
 # Not working/untested